B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

   the list of distinct CDSs that encode those proteins).

-- Exact matches at protein level between the translated alleles of each locus in the schema and the translated CDSs identified in the input files (informationa bout exact matches is saved to the classification files).
+- Exact matches at protein level between the translated alleles of each locus in the schema and the translated CDSs identified in the input files (information about exact matches is saved to the classification files).

 - Minimizer-based clustering.
 The distinct proteins are sorted in order of decreasing length and